 Girls on the Run coaches are as unique as the girls they serve.
 Just like the girls, many are not runners.
 They are people just like YOU who take great pride and care in role modeling character, connectedness, and inner strength.

 Girls on the Run coaches are truly a reflection of the girls we serve here in the Wood River Valley.
 By being themselves, they prove that one person can really make a difference.
 And they have a lot of fun too!

 There are over 70 girls waiting to participate in Girls on the Run here in Blaine County this Fall.
 They need you!
 We need you!
 We need small teams of coaches at each of our site locations who can commit to mentoring two days a week for the ten week fall or spring season.
 The Fall 2017 season will begin on September 11th and sites include:

 - Bellevue Elementary, M/W, 2:45-4:00

 We have new coach trainings scheduled for March and September prior to the season start.
-The Spring training will take place on Saturday, March 11th, 9 a.m. - 1 p.m.
+The Fall training will take place on Wednesday, August 23rd, 4 - 8 p.m. or Wednesday September 6th, 4-8 p.m.
 If you can not absolutely make that time, please still contact us for alternative training opportunities.

 If you'd like to inquire about becoming a coach, please contact Mary at 788-7863, or via our contact us form.
 If you are ready to join us, please complete our coach application & registration.